Client Case Studies

 Case of I.K.

 Mr. K, an older successful entrepreneur, was tired of corruption and problems of doing business in his home country.
-He visited the Jay Peak project in Vermont, and decided to invest in it.
 After 8 months he and his family received green cards and he bought a house in the US.
 Because his wife’s mother was sick and she wanted their son to finish high school in their home country, we assisted them in obtaining reentry permits, which enabled them to stay outside the US for a prolonged period.
 After we helped the family remove the conditions, we helped I and his son become US citizens through the naturalization process.

 Case of A.S.